fgsantana/peoplem-api/README.md

 # peoplem-api
-API para gerenciamento de pessoas com banco de dados H2(in-memory databases)
+An API to People Management using H2(in-memory database)